firstdraft/appdev-lessons/lessons/string-lesson.md

 Next, let's familiarize ourselves with some of the `String` class's methods.
 For each method below, there is a an `.rb` exercise in the Gitpod project.
 So keep that project window open and work through it with `rails grade` as you go!

-For each method below, we've provided some REPLs.
+For each method below, we've also provided some REPLs.
 They are there for you to experiment with the code, click "▶ Run", or use the `irb` terminal and see how the methods work.
 Keep these methods in mind when working on the assignments in Gitpod.

 #### String addition, a.k.a. +